wmbotela/Cobra-Squad/README.md

-## Java App Template
+## Cobra Squad Java App

 By William Mbotela

 ## Description

-A template java app folder structure for use with gradle , junit, spark and velocity.
+A Java webapp that allows a user to create superheroes and assign them to a squad

 ##Setup/Installation Requirements
 * Clone repo